marcojakob/edu.makery/source/_posts/2012-12-18-javafx-tutorial-addressapp-7.md

 JavaFX uses a tool called [Ant](http://ant.apache.org/) to build and package the application.
 This tool is already included in Eclipse.
 As Ant depends on the JDK we need to make shure Eclipse itself runs with the JDK (not the JRE).

 1. Close Eclipse.
 2. Find the folder of your Eclipse installation and open the file `eclipse.ini` in a text editor.
 This file contains Eclipse startup settings.
+On Mac OS X, eclipse.ini can be found by right-clicking Eclipse.app and selecting "Show package contents".
+The file is located under Contents/MacOS.
 3. After the line `openFile` add `-vm` and then specify your **jdk installation directory**.
 The end of the file should now look like this:
 ```text eclipse.ini
 openFile